echasnovski/mini.nvim/README.md

     - Values of `config` which affect runtime activity can be changed on the fly to have effect.
 For example, `MiniSurround.config.n_lines` can be changed during runtime; but changing `MiniSurround.config.mappings` won't have any effect (as mappings are created once during `setup()`).

+    - If module works best with some specific non-default option value, it is set during `setup()` but only if it was not explicitly set (by user or another plugin, no matter the value) before that.

 - **Buffer local configuration**.
 Each module can be additionally configured to use certain runtime config settings locally to buffer.
 See `mini.nvim-buffer-local-config` section in help file for more information.

 - **Buffer names**.
 All module-related buffers are named according to the following format: `mini<module-name>://<buffer-number>/<useful-info>` (forward slashes are used on any platform; `<useful-info>` may be empty).
 This structure allows creating identifiable, reasonably unique, and useful buffer names.
 For example, 'mini.files' buffers are created per displayed directory/file with names like `minifiles://10/path/to/displayed/directory`.